 HR departments and disciplinary proceedings

 To what extent can a human resources department influence disciplinary proceedings?
-Hussain Abdul-Ameer from the Leeds Employment Law team considers a recent Employment Tribunal claim.
+Our Leeds Employment Law team consider a recent Employment Tribunal claim.

 Questions such as this go to the heart of whether an employer has carried out a fair and reasonable investigation and procedure generally prior to dismissing an employee.
 Failure to do so can give rise to a claim for unfair dismissal.
 In Ramphal v Department for Transport, the Employment Appeals Tribunal (EAT) provided guidance on this important issue.